ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 }
 ```

 After this, the code will light up like a Christmas Tree: it does not compile anymore.
-Et compiler should be thanked for doing such a great job!
-All those highlighted errors show that some part of the code are not designed to handle the new value yet.
-Let's correct this using an exception: the existing features are not available yet for livestock and meat.
+The compiler should be thanked for doing such a great job!
+All those highlighted errors show that some part of the code is not designed to handle the new value yet.
+Let's correct this by using an exception: the existing features are not available yet for livestock and meat.

 ```java